-- Systems not yet a tropical cyclone

-- Threat of TS-force winds to land within 48 hours.
+- Systems not yet a tropical cyclone - Significant threat of TS winds or storm surge on land within 72 hours.
+(Modified in 2025)

-(Introduced in 2017)

 NHC issues advisories (forecasts) on tropical cyclones but also issues them on post-tropical cyclones that pose a threat to land and on potential tropical cyclones.
-Potential tropical cyclones are systems that are not yet a tropical cyclone but pose the threat of bringing tropical storm conditions to land within 48 hours.
-The information in the advisories is helpful to Emergency Managers to learn what a system might do.
+Potential tropical cyclones are systems that are not yet a tropical cyclone but pose the threat of bringing significant wind and/or storm surge to land within 72 hours.
+This was changed from 48 hours to 72 hours starting in 2025.
+The information in the advisories is helpful to emergency managers to learn what a system might do, without having to wait until a tropical cyclones has formally developed.